MASTER OF BUSINESS ADMINISTRATION

 Upon completion of this program, the student will be able to:

-- Develop mastery of functional components of business.
+- Master the functional components of business.

 - Master the conventions of written and oral communication.